chrisbu/dartlang.org/src/site/docs/phonecat-tutorial/index.markdown

 <aside class="alert alert-info" markdown="1">
   <strong>Tip:</strong>
   Add the `dart` executable, found in the editor zip file at `dart/dart-sdk/bin/` to your path.
   This makes running Dart apps from the command line easier.
 </aside>

-Now, let's get some awesome stuff done!
+Checkout the `step-0` branch now, open the `dart-phonecat` folder in the Dart Editor, and let's get some awesome stuff done!

 <div class="row">
   <div class="span3">